hyperledger/identus-cloud-agent/docs/general/repositories_relationships.md

 # Repositories & Relationships

-The building blocks are the separation of the projects by capabilities that work together.
-That makes the Atala PRISM framework.
+The building blocks separate the modules by capabilities that work together that make up the Atala PRISM framework.
+There are dependencies with Atala PRISM v1.

-This is the main repository for the Atala PRISM V2.
+This repo is the main repository for the Atala PRISM V2.

-However the BB are separated into several repositories.
-And there are dependencies with the Atala PRISM V1.

-So here we have a simplified view of all Atala repositories and how are they related together:
+So here we have a simplified view of all Atala repositories and how they are related:

 ```mermaid
 flowchart